moritz-hoelting/shulkerscript-webpage/src/content/docs/guides/syntax.md

 ## Tags
 In Minecraft, tags are used to group multiple items, blocks, entities, etc. together.
-In ShulkerScript, tags can be defined right in the code, where they are needed.
+In Shulkerscript, tags can be defined right in the code, where they are needed.
 ```shulkerscript
 tag "foo" of "block" [
     "minecraft:stone",